 Insights like this can keep CPGs nimble in uncertain times.
 The bottom line is that decision makers need fast access to data to get answers on changing consumer behavior as well as evolving demand patterns and emerging facts on the ground that may affect business.
 No one knows exactly when things will feel “normal” again, but CPGs that have turned to AI for answers have found a shortcut to the new normal we live in now.

-Dr. Anil Kaul is co-founder and CEO of Absolutdata.
+About the Author Dr. Anil Kaul is co-founder and CEO of Absolutdata.
 He has more than 22 years of experience in advanced analytics, market research, and management consulting.
 Prior to founding Absolutdata, Kaul worked at McKinsey & Co. and Personify.
 He is also on the board of Edutopia, a startup in the language learning space.